WNguyen14/uf-students-social-network/README.md

 ## Available Scripts

-First copy the github link
+First, click the green Clone button and then copy the github link

 In the project directory, you can run: